Are you interested in starting a small hobby farm?

 Thus, if you don’t experience a favorable seasonal yield, then it is considered more of a disappointment than a real financial loss.

-Hobby farms are also generally categorized according to their size of fewer than 50 acres.
+Hobby farms are also generally fewer than 50 acres.

 2. How do you start a hobby farm?